We all know that cockroaches are one of the common household pests in American.

 Uses of the Antenna

-Another function of the antenna is that it allows the roach to smell the chemical components of the atmosphere.
-It works like an olfactory nerve.
-The roach then locates food by sensing the environment with the antenna.
+Another function of the antenna is that it allows the roach to smell the atmosphere’s chemical components.
+It works like an olfactory nerve; the roach then locates food by sensing the antenna’s environment.

-A male cockroach uses the antenna to detect a female cockroach on the heat.
-This then leads to courting and eventually to mating.
+A male cockroach uses the antenna to detect a female cockroach on the heat, leading to courting and eventually mating.